QuarticCat/detypify/service/README.md

 1. This javascript module has only 2 exports:

     - `ortEnv`: Re-export of [`onnxruntime-web.env`](https://onnxruntime.ai/docs/tutorials/web/env-flags-and-session-options.html).
-Used to configureonnxruntime.
+Used to configure onnxruntime.

       Note: ONNX Runtime Web will request wasm files on the fly.
-That often causes problems.
-You might need to configure `ortEnv.wasm.wasmPaths` to a right value.
+Default URLs are unlikely to match yours.
+You might need to configure `ortEnv.wasm.wasmPaths`.

-  - `Detypify`: The main object.
+    - `Detypify`: The main type.

-    - Use `Detypify.load()` to create a session.
+      - Use `Detypify.create()` to create an instance.

-    - Use `session.candidates(strokes, k)` to inference top K candidates.
+      - Use `instance.candidates(strokes, k)` to inference top `k` candidates.

 [Vite](https://vitejs.dev/) is recommended.
 I'm not sure whether other build tools can resolve bundled assets or not.